 |camp 10 (and 11) in "tornado alley"|

 Day eleven: Woke up at 6:45am to a light mist.
-Ate breakfast and was itching to move on, but with severe weather coming later that day I decided to stay put.
+Ate breakfast and was itching to move on, but with more severe weather coming later that day I decided to stay put.
 I didn't want to get caught in a bad location and this one seemed pretty safe to me.
 There was no cell signal at camp so around midday I hiked north back up the trail about a mile where I thought it might be high enough to text.
 Got a message off to my wife and while waiting for her to reply, my phone beeped with a weather alert: “tornado watch in effect until 9pm”.
 A few minutes later my wife confirmed that indeed, things were looking pretty grim, weather-wise.
 She asked if I wanted her to come get me.
 “No, I feel pretty safe where I'm camped.”
 So I headed back down to my campsite and spent the afternoon exploring the area.
 Found a spring about a quarter-mile upstream which fed the brook I was camped next to.
 Found an abandoned homestead.
 Did a little bushwhacking.
 Even though I made no forward progress on the trail that day, I probably still walked about 7 or 8 miles.
 Burned my trash, including over 200 pages of my book.
 Shampooed my hair.
 Made dinner and ate.
 5:00pm and still no storm!
 It was driving me crazy, but I kept busy.
 The good news was that after this system moved through, the next several days were supposed to be perfect weather.
 The rain finally began around 7pm and the thunderstorm blew for about 2 hours.
 Yawn.
 That was it?
 I woke up to pee around 2 or 3am and thought, "wow, it's still very warm!"
 Checked the thermometer... yup, 64 degrees!
 Obviously the cold front had not yet passed through which meant the main event hadn't yet occurred.
 Sure enough, about an hour later I was awakened by another violent t-storm.
 It kept me up for a bit, but eventually I zonked out before it was over.
 Meanwhile, unbeknownst to me, my wife at home was frantic because the tornado watch was now a tornado warning, for the exact area I was in.
 She kept refreshing the computer screen and watched as the darkest, meanest radar images passed directly over my GPS coordinates.
 Fearing that I was in mortal danger, she actually hit her knees to pray for my safety.
-About an hour later she called the sheriff and asked about any storm damage and was told by him that the National Weather Service in Springfield, MO had also just called them asking for a damage report because their data showed a tornado had formed at that location.
+About an hour later she called that county's sheriff and asked about any storm damage and was told by him that the National Weather Service in Springfield, MO had also just called them asking for a damage report because their data showed a tornado had formed at that location.
 Nope, no damage.
 At least not where I was.
-In the morning there were news reports of cars blowing off of interstate 55 farther east and some structural damage to about 100 homes near Perryville, MO, a town along the same highway.
+In the morning there were news reports of vehicles blowing off of interstate 55 a little farther east and some structural damage to about 100 homes near Perryville, MO, a town along the same highway.
 I guess this was a case of “ignorance is bliss” because I got way more sleep than my wife got that night!

 |gear passed the big test|

 Day twelve: Woke, ate and was on the trail by 7:45am, very happy to be moving again.
 Gorgeous clear blue skies all day.
 Stopped for lunch at the Black River Crossing near Sutton Bluff Campground.
 Very Pretty area.
 Nice views from the bluff looking down on the river valley.
 Later that afternoon I hit the 100 mile mark.
-Passed Bee Fork, another wet crossing and eventually camped at MM105.3 next to a creek.
+Passed Bee Fork which is another wet crossing and eventually camped at MM105.3 next to a creek.
 Lulled to sleep by cows mooing at a nearby unseen farm.

 |the Black River from Sutton Bluff|